• Skip to primary navigation

 A trio of flours, plus some tapioca starch, creates a dreamy texture that's crisp on top and tender in the middle.
 I've given lots of substitution suggestions, so feel free to experiment with what you have on hand.
 You can also use a good GF all-purpose blend in place of any or all of the flours listed here.
 I'd recommend Bob's Red Mill 1 to 1 GF all-purpose flour.

-• Blanched almond flour provides protein, structure, and richness.
+• Blanched almond flour provides structure and richness.
 Sub almond meal or another nut or seed meal.
 For nut-free, sub tiger nut flour or millet flour.

 • GF oat flour makes the dough tender and delicate.
 Sub sorghum, chestnut, teff, or buckwheat flour.